mja334/Movie-app/README.md

-# Movie-app
+Movie award nomination site for entrepreneurs.
+Users can search for movies and also nominate movies

-Searches for movies
+# movie-app